 Many AVRs have their own adjustment Potentiometers which allow the gains of each channel to be varied in order to achieve the best performance level.
 If you don’t know the Potentiometers then please do Google for it.
 Now the integral term enables compensator output to achieve a zero error and this produces the minimum error in output voltage.

 Now a day’s many AVRs are offered with digital circuitry.
-But the principle of the feedback loop remains the same and the feedback signal is converted to digital signal from analog by using an analogue to digital converter.
+But the principle of the feedback loop remains the same and the feedback signal is converted to digital signal from analog by using an analog to digital converter.
 All calculations are performed digitally in a microprocessor and the output is on or off.

 Using pulse-width modulation (PWM) to vary the average level of dc supplied to the rotor excitation winding.
 Alternatively, the phase angle of a thyristor bridge can be used to vary the output level.
 This type of control system is known as phase-angle control.

 Now the continuous improvement of power electronic controls system and processor power is providing the further advances in voltage and speed control with more flexible protection of the generator with its connected circuits.
-This consists of a Permanent Magnet Generator driven by a variable speed engine and feeding a power electronic frequency-changer circuit system which delivers an output at constant frequency.
+This consists of a Permanent Magnet Generator driven by a variable speed engine and feeding a power electronic frequency-changer circuit system which delivers an output at a constant frequency.

-Microprocessor is used to control the switching of the output devices and regulate the engine speed depending on the load applied to the generator.
-If needed low power demand then engine speed is reduced to minimize noise increase efficiency and extend life of generator.
+A microprocessor is used to control the switching of the output devices and regulate the engine speed depending on the load applied to the generator.
+If needed low power demand then engine speed is reduced to minimize noise increase efficiency and extend the life of the generator.

-Now if you find this post useful then please share with your friends and don’t forget to subscribe our newsletter for regular electrical update.
+Now if you find this post useful then please share with your friends and don’t forget to subscribe our newsletter for the regular electrical update.
 Thanks!